List of NYC Ferry stops: Brooklyn Navy Yard

 The Brooklyn Navy Yard Ferry Terminal is located at Dock 72 in the Brooklyn Navy Yard, and opened on May 21, 2019.
 It is served by the Astoria route in both directions.

 Nearby, connections are available to the B67 bus within the Navy Yard, and the B57, B62, and B69 buses along Flushing Avenue.

 East River Ferry

 Hunters Point South

 Located south of Long Island City in Hunters Point South, it became the northern terminal of the East River line on November 2, 2020.

 Greenpoint

 Located on the India Street Pier at 10 India Street in Greenpoint, Brooklyn along the East River.
 Served only by the East River route.

-In late May 2021, structural problems were identified and the stop has been closed indefinitely until further notice.
+The stop was temporary closed from May 2021 through November 2022 to address structural problems with the landing.